uiur/node-screencapture/README.md

 # node-screencapture
-Take a screenshot of your desktop.
+Take a screenshot of your desktop interactively.

 Available in OSX, Linux and Windows.